Ending Nuclear Testing

-Central to the issue of the Day against Nuclear Tests is the Comprehensive Nuclear Test Ban Treaty which bans nuclear testing everywhere on planet — surface, atmosphere, underwater and underground.
-The Treaty takes on significance as it also aimsto obstruct the development of nuclear weapons: both the initial development of nuclear weapons as well as their substantial improvement (e.g. the advent of thermonuclear weapons) necessitate real nuclear testing.
+Central to the issue of the Day against Nuclear Tests is the Comprehensive Nuclear Test Ban Treaty which bans nuclear testing everywhere on the planet — surface, atmosphere, underwater and underground.
+The Treaty takes on significance as it also aims to obstruct the development of nuclear weapons: both the initial development of nuclear weapons as well as their substantial improvement (e.g. the advent of thermonuclear weapons) necessitate real nuclear testing.
 The CTBT makes it almost impossible for countries that do not yet have nuclear weapons to develop them.
 And it makes it almost impossible for countries that have nuclear weapons to develop new or more advanced weapons.
-It also helps prevent damage caused by nuclear testing to humans and the environment.
+It also helps prevent the damage caused by nuclear testing to humans and the environment.

 All 44 States specifically listed in the Treaty — those with nuclear technology capabilities at the time of the final Treaty negotiations in 1996 — must sign and ratify before the CTBT can enter into force.

-Of these, nine are still missing: China, DPRK, Egypt, India, Indonesia, Iran, Israel, Pakistan and the USA.
+Of these, eight are still missing: China, DPRK, Egypt, India, Iran, Israel, Pakistan and the USA.
 DPRK, India and Pakistan have yet to sign the CTBT.
-Otherwise, 182 countries have signed, of which 153 have ratified the Treaty (as of May 2010 including three of the nuclear weapon States: France, Russian Federation and the United Kingdom).
+Otherwise, as July 2017, 183 countries have signed, of which 166 have ratified the Treaty.

 Since the Treaty is not yet in force, the Organization is called the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Organization, or CTBTO.
 It was founded in 1996, with approximately 260 staff from most of the CTBTO’s 184 Member States.
 It is headed by the Executive Secretary, Lassina Zerbo (Burkina Faso).
 The CTBTO’s main tasks are the promotion of the Treaty and the build-up of the verification regime so that it is operational when the Treaty enters into force.